SzymonKubica/micro-bpf/docs/jit.md

   stack was handled correctly and the previously pushed LR value is at the top of the stack, we can pop it into PC and end up with a consistent state where the execution resumes from the previous value of the PC when we have made our call.

+It seems like the 32-bit versions of the instructions (Thumb2) aren't supported.
+TODO: investigate